equalitie/BotHound/README.md

 * The sessions will be stored in "sessions" table

 ### IP Encryption
-For security reasons Bothound stores only encrypted IPs in the session table (fields "ip_encrypted", "ip_iv","ip_tag").
+For security reasons Bothound stores only encrypted IPs in the session table in "ip\_encrypted", "ip\_iv","ip\_tag" fields.
 The hash of the IP is also stored in the field "ip".
-The encryption key is set in the configuration file "conf/bothound.yaml"("encryption_passphrase").
+The encryption key is set in the configuration file "conf/bothound.yaml" ("encryption\_passphrase").
 Bothound suports multiply encryption keys.
-"Encryption" table contains the hash value of the key which was used to encrypt IPs of an incident.
+Encryption table contains the hash value of the key which was used to encrypt IPs of an incident.

 In order to get the decrypted IPs of the incident use extract_attack_ips() function in bothound_tools.py